5k-mirrors/poe-live-search-manager/README.md

 - when logged out user adds a new row to the input table, socket connection does not happen
 - when logged in user adds a new row to the input table without active subscription, socket connection does not happen
 - when logged in user adds a new row to the input table with invalid session id, socket connection does not happen
-- when logged in user adds a new row to the input table with valid content, socket connection happens
+- when logged in user adds a new row to the input table with valid content:
+  - socket connection happens
+  - whisper messages alter clipboard
+  - shows OS notifications in sequence
 - when socket connection happens, the connection state is indicated in that row

 As a user, I can delete searches, so that I do not get notified for items matched by that search

 - when logged out user removes a search from the input table, the row is deleted
 - when logged in user removes a disconnected search from the input table, the row is deleted
-- when logged in user removes a connected search from the input table, the socket is disconnected and the row is deleted
+- when logged in user removes a connected search from the input table:
+  - the socket is disconnected
+  - the row is deleted
+  - whisper messages do not alter clipboard
+  - no longer shows OS notifications

 As a user, I can reconnect to my searches, so that reinitialize my connections